-The Northern Mariana Islands Quarter was released on November 30, 2009.
+The Northern Mariana Islands Quarter (Buy on eBay) was released on November 30, 2009.
 This represented the sixth and final release of the 2009 DC & US Territories Quarter Program.
 This program was created as a follow up to the popular 50 State Quarters Program to honor the non-state jurisdictions of the United States.

 The reverse design for the Northern Mariana Islands Quarter features symbols representative of the islands.
 This includes a two piece stone pillar known as a Latte, which appears amongst coconut trees, wild plants, native birds, and a sailing vessel.
 A Teibwo (pacific basil) frames the design.
 The inscriptions include “Northern Mariana Islands,” “E Pluribus Unum,” and the date.
 The reverse was designed by Richard Masters and sculpted by Phebe Hemphill.